-Parameter Description Configuration Method

-Static NAT Specifies the static NAT type.
-Remote Control

-Disabled-the endpoint Web User Interface
+Parameter Description Configuration Method Carain NAT Specifies the static NAT type.
+Remote Control Static NAT Disabled-the endpoint Web User Interface

-Parameter Description Configuration Method does not use the NAT feature.
-Manual-the endpoint uses the manually configured NAT public address.
-Auto-the endpoint obtains the NAT public address from the Yealink-supplied server.
+Parameter Description Configuration Method does not use the NAT feature. • Manual-the endpoint uses the manually configured NAT public address. • Auto-the endpoint obtains the NAT public address from the Yealink-supplied server.
 Default: Disabled NAT Public IP Address Displays the NAT public address automatically obtained from the Yealink-supplied server if the static NAT is set to Auto.
 Configures the NAT public address for the endpoint if the static NAT is set to Manual.
-Remote Control Web User Interface NAT_Traversal Configures the NAT traversal type.
-You can configure it for the SIP account or SIP direct account separately.
-Disabled STUN StaticNat Default: Disabled Note: Static NAT works only if this parameter is set to StaticNat.
-Web User Interface
+Remote Control Web User Interface Route Traversal Configures the route traversal type. • Auto-NAT works only when making a call to public network or receiving a call from the public network. • Compulsory-NAT works when you are in multi-level intranet network to solve the one-way audio or video problem.
+Default: Auto Web User Interface NAT_Traversal Configures the NAT traversal type.
+You can configure it for the SIP account or SIP IP call separately.
+Disabled STUN StaticNat Web User Interface

+Parameter Description Configuration Method

+Default: Disabled

+Note: Static NAT works only if this

+parameter is set to StaticNat.

-To configure static NAT via the web user interface:
+To configure static NAT via web user interface:

 - 1. Click on Network->NAT/Firewall. - 2.
-Select the desired value from the pull-down list of Static NAT.

-3. Configure the NAT public address in the NAT Public IP Address field if Manual is selected from the pull-down list of Static NAT.
+Select the desired value from the pull-down list of Static NAT. - Configure the NAT public address in the NAT Public IP Address field if Manual is selected from the pull-down list of Static NAT. - 4.
+If multi-level intranet network has deployed in your environment, and you experience the one-way audio or video problem, select Compulsory from the pull-down list of Route Traversal to solve this problem.